 Case Type & Design

-Take into consideration the type of case that you have and test out multiple fan configurations to see which one works best for you.
-If extra fans aren’t making any drastic changes to the temperature; it is advised not to buy them as they save money for other PC components.
+Tip: If extra fans aren’t making any drastic changes to the temperature, it is advised not to buy them as they save money for other PC components.

 Diameter

-Firstly, the 120mm cooling fans are a popular choice because they offer fast RPMs due to the smaller fins they have to rotate.
+Firstly, the 120mm cooling fans are popular because they offer fast RPMs due to the smaller fins they have to rotate.
 This also generates more sound unless you spend a few extra bucks for more quiet ones.
 In any case, they serve their purpose of providing good airflow for both intake and exhaust air.

 RPM